-The Institute of Food Science & Technology has authorised the publication of the following updated Information Statement on Acrylamide in Food, dated June 2015, replacing that of February 2017, which in turn replaced the original of June 2015 prepared by Prof J Ralph Blanchfield MBE.
+The Institute of Food Science & Technology has authorised the publication of the following updated Information Statement on Acrylamide in Food, dated February 2017, replacing that of February 2017, which in turn replaced the original of June 2015 prepared by Prof J Ralph Blanchfield MBE.
 This updated Information Statement has been prepared by John Points, on behalf of, and approved by, the IFST Scientific Committee.

 The Institute takes every possible care in compiling, preparing and issuing the information contained in IFST Position Statements, but can accept no liability whatsoever in connection with them.
 Nothing in them should be construed as absolving anyone from complying with legal requirements.
 They are provided for general information and guidance and to express expert professional interpretation and opinion, on important food-related issues.